The Third Crusade

 The voyage to the Holy Land continued, but the ship carrying Berengaria and Joanna was wrecked on the coast of Cyprus in the course of a violent storm.
 The Cyprians besieged the English survivors of the wreck at Limasoll.
 A large ammount of treasure, intended for use on the crusade, was appropriated by Isaac Comnenus, the Emperor of Cyprus.

 Richard dispatched a letter to Isaac, which was arrogantly ignored.
 Outraged, he unleashed the full force of the famed Plantagenet fury on the unfortunate Isaac, who discovered he had been unwise to underestimate the strength of the English king.
 The Cyprian Emperor was overthrown and English governors were set up over the island which was used as a garrison for the crusade.
-Cyprus proved to be a vital source of supplies throughout the Third Crusade and would remain in Christian outpost in the Middle East for the following four centuries.
+Cyprus proved to be a vital source of supplies throughout the Third Crusade and would remain a Christian outpost in the Middle East for the following four centuries.

 The Siege of Acre